 One of the attractions of the UK and Ireland as an SSC location is that English is still a global business language.
 However, other language skills are a key factor for shared services and we see excellent and multiple language services in Ireland and Scotland in particular.
 These language skills also give Ireland the leading edge in servicing the EMEA region (more than 83% of its SSCs service EMEA compared to England's 50%).
 Interestingly, Northern Ireland has the largest percentage of SSCs servicing global customers compared to other regions (14% compared to England’s 10%).

-While the shared services model is still being adopted by organisations worldwide and expanded on by those who have already embarked on this journey, we expect to witness continued growth across the UK and Ireland in terms of SSO centres.
+While the shared services model is still being adopted by organisations world-wide, and indeed expanded on by those who have already embarked on this journey, we expect to witness continued growth across the UK and Ireland in terms of SSO centres.
 Given the different skillsets that Scotland, England, Ireland and Wales offer, there is plenty of choice for organisations seeking to optimise their locational footprint.
 This report will help make a more informed decision.